ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

 print(convertedValue ?? "empty value")
 {%- endhighlight -%}

-As a result, the `print` function will show "empty value" because `convertedValue` is an optional without value.
+As a result, the `print` function will display "empty value" because `convertedValue` is an optional without a value.

 ### Optional Chaining

 Optional chaining acts like a careful safeguard when you're accessing data that might be missing in your Swift code.
 Imagine you're following a treasure map with instructions like "Go to the old oak tree, then check under the loose rock, and you'll find the prize!"
 But what if the tree is gone, the rock is missing, or the prize was already taken?
-In code, when we access that's not exists, we receive a fatal error, but using optinal chaining this not happen.
-Let's see the previous example when I show you about protocols:
+In code, when we try to access something that doesn't exist, we get a fatal error, but using optional chaining prevents this from happening.
+Let's look at the previous example where I showed you about protocols:

 {%- highlight swift -%}
 import SwiftUI